ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 5. The Oblivious Gateway Resource receives this request and removes the HPKE protection to obtain an HTTP request.

-6. The Oblivious Gateway Resource makes an HTTP request that includes the target URI, method, fields, and content of the request it acquires.
+The Oblivious Gateway Resource then handles the HTTP request.
+This typically involves making an HTTP request that includes the target URI, method, fields, and content of the request acquired from the Encapsulated Request.
+Once the Oblivious Gateway Resource has an HTTP response for this request, the following steps occur to return this response to the client:

-7. The Target Resource answers this HTTP request with an HTTP response.

-8. The Oblivious Gateway Resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the Oblivious Relay Resource.
+1. The Oblivious Gateway Resource encapsulates the HTTP response following the process in {{response}} and sends this in response to the request from the Oblivious Relay Resource.

-9. The Oblivious Relay Resource forwards this response to the Client.
+2. The Oblivious Relay Resource forwards this response to the Client.

-10. The Client removes the encapsulation to obtain the response to the original request.
+3. The Client removes the encapsulation to obtain the response to the original request.

 ## Applicability

 Oblivious HTTP has limited applicability.
+Imporantly, it requires expicit support from a willing Oblivious Relay Resource and Oblivious Gateway Resource, thereby limiting the use of Oblivious HTTP for generic applications;
+see {{server-responsibilities}} for more information.

 Many uses of HTTP benefit from being able to carry state between requests, such as with cookies ({{COOKIES}}), authentication ({{Section 11 of HTTP}}), or even alternative services ({{?RFC7838}}).
 Oblivious HTTP removes linkage at the transport layer, which is only useful for an application that does not carry state between requests.